bonitasoft/bonita-doc/md/handling-documents.md

 /**
  * In this example, `documents` is a map which link a document data (key) to a file (value)
- * This map will be converted ton operations to set document data with DocumentValue
+ * This map will be converted to operations to set document data with DocumentValue
- * We assume in this example that all documents are initialized with File (i.e a content), it could be an URL!
+ * We assume in this example that all documents are initialized with Files (i.e contents), it could be URLs!
  */
 def createCaseWithDocument(String processDefinitionName,
         String processVersion,